elonbing/media-tool-kit/plugins/random-video-blend/readme.md

-# random-video-blend
+# Video Blender
-Randomly blends 3 videos from a specified folder.
+Randomly blends a number of videos from a defined folder using FFMPEG.

 ![illustration](image.png)

 ## Example Usage

 ```
-# Blend Video
-# //////////////////////////////

-print "blending video..."

 python blend__video.py \
+  --vid-input-dir="media/video" \
   --audio-input="media/audio" \
+  --number-of-vids="3" \
-  --vid-input-dir="media/video" \
+  --vid-size="(640,480)" \
   --vid-duration="(30,60)" \
-  --opacity=".4" \
-  --blend-mode-1="overlay" \
-  --blend-mode-2="harden" \
-  --color-key-color-1="ffffff" \
+  --blend-mode="overlay" \
-  --color-key-simularity-1=".3" \
+  --color-key-color="ffffff" \
-  --color-key-blend-1=".9" \
+  --color-key-simularity=".3" \
-  --output-dir="output" \
+  --color-key-opacity=".9" \
-  --layers \
+  --output-dir="/output" \
- &&
  ```

-## Process
+## Task List (Dev)
-The script should follow the following set of steps.

-- Randomly select videos 1, 2 and 3.
-- Blend video 1 and 2 using `blend-mode-1`
-- If a color key flag is included, apply it to the result of 1 and 2
-- Place the result of 1 and 2 over video 3.
-- Blend that video with video 3
+Below is an example of the steps that the script should take when run.

+1. Check `--audio-input` value
+   - If a directory is entered, select random file within that directory
+2. Check `video-input-dir` value
+3. Check `--number-of-vids` value
+4. Go into `--video-input-dir` and select the number of videos specified in `--number-of-vids`
+5. Check `--vid-duration` value
+6. Randomly crop the selected videos based on `--vid-duration` value
+7. Check `--vid-size`
+8. Apply `--vid-size` attributes to cropped videos.
+9. Set one of the videos to be set as the "base", or lowest layer video.
+This video will not be affected by blending.
+10. Check `blend-mode`
+11. Begin blending videos
+12. After all videos are blended, check `--color-key` value
+13. Apply `--color-key` attributes to final blended videos
+14. Place final blended and color keyed video on top of base video
+15. Crop audio track to value of `vid-duration`
+16. Place audio track on video
+17. Output final video

 ## Arguments